-Writing Task Decoder and Sentence Solver Presentations & Quiz (5% = 10 pts.)
+Writing Task Decoder and Sentence Solver Presentations & Quiz (4.5% = 9 pts.)

-Decoder: In a 3-5 minute presentation, you will use our seven-part decoder strategy to show how a writer might start to solve a writing problem.
+Decoder: In a 3-4 minute presentation, you will use our seven-part decoder strategy to show how a writer might start to solve a writing problem.
 You may choose a writing assignment from another (current or previous) class or a writing task from your workplace, community, or personal sphere.
+Engage us in your writing world!

 - Quickly describe the writing task as it was presented to you.
-Then, using our rhetorical terminology and strategies, briefly explain how a writer might interpret and plan for the context, discipline, genre, approach, development, evidence, and presentation of this text (go into some detail for any 3 terms). - Discuss two or three of the more interesting or challenging elements in more depth: what needs most of the writer's attention, what options will the writer have, and what might work best? - Finish with a comment about possible strengths/challenges and early-middle-late writing processes
+Then, using our rhetorical terminology and strategies, briefly explain how a writer might interpret and plan for the context, discipline, genre, approach, development, evidence, and presentation of this text. - Discuss two or three of the more interesting or challenging elements in more depth: what needs most of the writer's attention, what options will the writer have, and what might work best? - Finish with a comment about possible strengths/challenges you bring and writing strategies to follow

 Sentence Solver: In a 2-3 minute presentation, guide us through the key features of two sentences: one from your own writing this semester, and one from a professional/academic text.

-Identify key elements of each sentence: subjects/characters and verbs/actions, independent and dependent clauses, modifier phrases.
-Point out a couple of strengths or weaknesses of the sentences, and demonstrate a revision of one sentence.
-You should project a document (doc, pdf, ppt) to assist with each presentation.
+- Identify key elements of each sentence: subjects/characters and verbs/actions, independent and dependent clauses, modifier phrases. - Point out a couple of strengths or weaknesses of the sentences, and demonstrate a revision of one sentence. - You should project a document (doc, pdf, ppt) to assist with each presentation.
 Presentations may be informal, but they should be clear, concise, and engaging: convince us this is fascinating stuff!